Subzwari1/Machine-Learning/README.md

 ### Project Structure

-- **data/**: Contains the dataset used for training and testing the models.
+- **data**: Contains the dataset used for training and testing the models.
-- **notebooks/**: Jupyter notebooks showcasing the data exploration, preprocessing, model training, and evaluation.
+- **notebooks**: Jupyter notebooks showcasing the data exploration, preprocessing, model training, and evaluation.
-- **src/**: Python scripts for data preprocessing, model training, and evaluation.
+- **src**: Python scripts for data preprocessing, model training, and evaluation.
-- **models/**: Saved models for future use or further analysis.
+- **models**: Saved models for future use or further analysis.
 - **README.md**: Project overview and instructions.
 - **requirements.txt**: Python libraries and dependencies needed to run the project.

+### Dataset
+The dataset used in this project consists of various features like 'PropertyType', 'RoofMatl', 'RoofStyle', 'SaleCondition', 'SaleType', 'ScreenPorch', GarageArea', 'GarageCars', 'GarageCond', 'GarageFinish','Street'.
+The dataset is publicly available in this repository preprocessed for analysis through Data mining techniques.